angular/angular-cli/docs/documentation/build.md

 To build in ES2015 mode, edit `./tsconfig.json` to use `"target": "es2015"` (instead of `es5`).

-This will cause application TypeScript and Uglify be output as ES2015, and third party libraries to be loaded through the `es2015` entry in `package.json` if available.
+This will cause application TypeScript and Terser be output as ES2015, and third party libraries to be loaded through the `es2015` entry in `package.json` if available.

 Be aware that JIT does not support ES2015 and so you should build/serve your app with `--aot`.